suomika/HippoPopulation/README.md

-# HippoPopulation
+# Simulation of the hippo population in Columbia as an invasive species
-Simulation of the hippo population in Columbia as an invasive species
+As an invasive species the Hippopotamus amphibius lives in Colombia along the Magdalena river.
+Compared to other Hippopotamus around the world the Colombians actually grow in their population size.
+My approach is now to simulate the population growth over the next years by considering an amount of important factors, which can be human-influenced or environmental.
+Using a logistic growth function, I try to predict how the amount of Hippopotamus amphibius increases.
+The key point in this simulation is to figure out the carrying capacity, so the maximum number of possible living species in a specific habitat.